 This clinical policy references Current Procedural Terminology (CPT®).
 CPT is a registered trademark of the American Medical Association.
 All CPT codes and descriptions are copyrighted 2023, American Medical Association.
 All rights reserved.
 CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only.
 Codes referenced in this clinical policy are for informational purposes only.
 Inclusion or exclusion of any codes does not guarantee coverage.
 Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.

-The tests and associated laboratories and CPT codes contained within this document serve only as examples to help users navigate claims and corresponding criteria; as such, they are not comprehensive and are not a guarantee of coverage or non-coverage.
-Please see the Concert Genetics Platform for a comprehensive list of registered tests.
+The tests, associated laboratories, CPT codes, and ICD codes contained within this document serve only as examples to help users navigate claims and corresponding criteria; as such, they are not comprehensive and are not a guarantee of coverage or non-coverage.
+Please see the Concert Platform for a comprehensive list of registered tests.

-Criteria Sections Example Tests (Labs) Common CPT Codes Common ICD Codes Ref Periodic Fever Syndromes Periodic Fever Syndromes Multigene Panel Periodic Fever Syndromes Panel (Invitae) 81404, 81479 M04.1, R50.9, A68.9 11 Periodic Fever Syndromes Panel (PreventionGenetics, part of Exact Sciences) Periodic Fever Syndromes Panel (7 genes) (GeneDx) Rheumatoid Arthritis Biomarker Activity Panels • Rheumatoid Arthritis Biomarker Activity Panels Vectra (Labcorp) 81490 M05.00-M06.9 1, 2 Vectra with CV Risk (Labcorp) Genetic Rheumatoid Arthritis Algorithmic Tests ' · l Genetic Rheumatoid Arthritis for Tumor Necrosis Factor inhibitor (TNFi) Treatment PrismRA (Scipher Medicine) 81599, 81479 M05, M06, M08 10 HLA Typing for Axia l Spondyloarthritis • HLA Typing for Axial Spondyloarthritis HLA-B27 DNA Typing (Quest Diagnostics) 81374 M04.8, M04.9, M05, M06, M45 7, 8, 9 Other Covered Immune, Autoimmune, and Rheumatoid Disorders

-Other Covered Immune Disorders 81400, 81401, 81402, 81403, 81404, 81405, 81406, 81407, 3, 4, 5, 6 81408
+Criteria Sections Example Tests (Labs) Common CPT Codes Common ICD Codes Ref Periodic Fever Syndro ome Periodic Fever Syndromes Multigene Panel Periodic Fever Syndromes Panel (Invitae) 81404, 81479 M04.1, R50.9, A68.9 9 Periodic Fever Syndromes Panel (PreventionGenetics, part of Exact Sciences) Periodic Fever Syndromes Panel (7 genes) (GeneDx) Rheumatoid Arthritis Rheumatoid Arthritis Biomarker Activity Panels Vectra (LabCorp) 81490 M05.00-M06.9 1 Vectra with CV Risk (LabCorp) Rheumatoid Arthritis TNFi Treatment Response Algorithmic Tests PrismRA (Scipher Medicine) 0456U M05, M06, M08 10 HLA Typing for Axia l Spondyloarthritis HLA Typing for Axial Spondyloarthritis HLA-B27 DNA Typing (Quest Diagnostics) 81374 M04.8, M04.9, M05, M06, M45 6, 7, 8 Other Covered Immu ne, Autoimmune, and Rheumatoid Di sorders Other Covered Immune, See below 81400, 81401, 81402, 81403, 2, 3, 4, 5